MarteXcoin-documentation/Documentation/introduction/features.rst

 ========

 AnonSend gives you true financial privacy by obscuring the origins of your funds.
-All the Dash in your wallet is comprised of different "inputs", which you can think of as separate, discrete coins.
+All the MarteX in your wallet is comprised of different "inputs", which you can think of as separate, discrete coins.
-AnonSend uses an innovative process to mix your inputs with the inputs of at least two other people in a single transaction, so the value in Dash never leaves your wallet.
+AnonSend uses an innovative process to mix your inputs with the inputs of at least two other people in a single transaction, so the value in MarteX never leaves your wallet.
 You retain control of your money at all times.

-You can view a practical guide to use PrivateSend :ref:`here <dashcore-privatesend-instantsend>`.
+..
+You can view a practical guide to use AnonSend
+.. `here <dashcore-privatesend-instantsend>`.

-The PrivateSend process works like this:
+The AnonSend process works like this:

 #.
-PrivateSend begins by breaking your transaction inputs down into
+AnonSend begins by breaking your transaction inputs down into
    standard denominations.
 These denominations are 0.001, 0.01, 0.1, 1
-   and 10 DASH -- much like the paper money you use every day.
+   and 10 MARTEX -- much like the paper money you use every day.
 #.
 Your wallet then sends requests to specially configured software
    nodes on the network, called "masternodes".
 These masternodes are informed then that you are interested in mixing a certain